 MMICs That Matter

 III-V semiconductor devices offer superior RF performance for mobile devices, communications infrastructure, and aerospace applications.
 Achieving optimal performance requires reliable circuit simulation, EM verification, communication test benches, and a design flow that links electrical design to physical realization.
-NI AWR software offers a leading front-to-back monolithic microwave integrated circuit (MMIC) design flow with an innovative user interface and complete integration of design entry, simulation, and physical design tools that enhances engineering productivity and ensures first-pass success.
+AWR software offers a leading front-to-back monolithic microwave integrated circuit (MMIC) design flow with an innovative user interface and complete integration of design entry, simulation, and physical design tools that enhances engineering productivity and ensures first-pass success.

 Design automation accelerates product development with smart workflows for MMIC realization.

 Electromagnetic (EM)-enabled process design kits (PDKs) support in-situ parasitic extraction and design verification for enhanced accuracy and greater first-pass success.